Guide to tunnelling

 TBMs are traditionally named after women, stemming from a long-standing tradition dating back to the 1500s when miners prayed to their patron saint, Saint Barbara, to protect them underground.

-Our TBMs have been named after two ground-breaking Queensland women, in honour of their outstanding contributions to the state.
-The first TBM launched has been named ‘Else’ after trailblazing engineer Else Shepherd AM, while the second TBM launched has been named ‘Merle’ in honour of pioneering feminist Merle Thornton AM.
+Our TBMs were named after two ground-breaking Queensland women, in honour of their outstanding contributions to the state.
+The first TBM launched was named ‘Else’ after trailblazing engineer Else Shepherd AM, while the second TBM launched was named ‘Merle’ in honour of pioneering feminist Merle Thornton AM.
 You can read more about the choice of names for the TBMs here.

 TBMs Fast Facts